vatesfr/xen-orchestra/docs/delta_backups.md

 Unlike other types of backup jobs which delete the associated snapshot when the job is done and it has been exported, delta backups always keep a snapshot of every VM in the backup job, and uses it for the delta.
 Do not delete these snapshots!

-## Exclude disks

-During a delta backup job, you can avoid saving all disks of the VM.
-To do that is trivial: just edit the VM disk name and add `[NOBAK]` before the current name, eg: `data-disk` will become `[NOBAK] data-disk` (with a space or not, doesn't matter).

-The disks marked with `[NOBAK]` will be now ignored in all following backups.

 ## Delta backup initial seed

 If you don't want to do an initial full directly toward the destination, you can create a local delta backup first, then transfer the files to your destination.